A conversation with Sarah Cannon and Mark Goldberg, Index Ventures’ new partners

 Cannon: You do want to think about the employees who have made significant contributions.
 In a market where companies are staying private much longer, for the employees, I do want us to find a way to have some liquidity.
 The key is how you structure it.
 You could buy a house, but you don’t need a mansion.

 Goldberg: What I don’t like is when founders or a select set of executives are able to take money.
-As long as it’s equitably done in a way, like 10 percent to 15 percent liquidity being offered for employees.
+As long as it’s equitably done in a way, like 10% to 15% liquidity being offered for employees.

 TC: What are some learnings you’ve picked up from what’s happening in China?

-Cannon: We are not currently investing in China, but I want to learn form China and see what insights we can get from businesses there and how they will be different in the U.S. If you look at live video, a lot of companies have taken off there.
+Cannon: We are not currently investing in China, but I want to learn form China and see what insights we can get from businesses there and how they will be different in the US.
+If you look at live video, a lot fo companies have taken off there.
 The social e-commerce business, mid-messaging, how does that change with transactions.

-Goldberg: On the fintech side, it’s almost like the world has inverted; I used to do a lot of cleantech where we were worried China would copy the IP.
+Goldberg: On the fintech side, it’s almost like the world has inverted, I used to do a lot of cleantech where we were worried China would copy the IP.
 In fintech, the most innovative companies are coming out of China.
 If you look at digital payments in China versus the west, they were already way ahead of the curve, and now it’s even more so.
 It really is, for us, about learning what’s around the future.
 We’re pushing ourselves.

 TC: The majority of that is owned by a few platforms like WeChat or Alipay.
 Is that a good thing?

 Goldberg: Some of these platforms are becoming monolithic conglomerates at this point.
-My broader thesis in this point is, we’re gonna see a new set of companies and winners from the last few years that are gonna re-bundle the rest of the feature-rich companies into larger platforms.
+My broader thesis in this point is, we’re gonna see a new set of companies and winners from the last few years that are gonna re-bundle the rest of the feature rich companies into larger platforms.
 They’re building massive user bases with extreme engagements.
 You imagine what else can you cross-sell once you have that engagement and brand affinity.
-We’re gonna see massive category winners of the next digital bank in the U.S.
+We’re gonna see massive category winners of the next digital bank in the US.

 TC: How are you thinking about ICOs?

 Goldberg: We’re watching them opportunistically.
 I think crypto and blockchain have gotten a huge amount of airtime in the press, to me it’s distracting for financial services.
 The incumbents are absolutely vulnerable in a way they’ve never been before.
-We’re seeing huge success.
+We’re seeing huge success..

 Cannon: We’re very expertise driven.
 The two areas are really around blockchain and AI.
-We just had a presentation we call Monday musings — we’ve had them on gaming, bitcoin and crypto in general — that’s an area where we’re actively trying to build our knowledge set.
+We just had a presentation we call Monday musings — we’ve had them on gaming, bitcoin, and crypto in general — that’s an area where we’re actively trying to build our knowledge set.
 I think there’s a lot of interest and the timing is of vigorous debate.

-One of the challenges is to be an effective unit of economic transaction, to know your customer, and as long as you have nation states it’s going to be hard to have a volume of transactions on blockchain.
-I don’t think Facebook is going to give up on regulatory protections.
-You’re gonna have to transfer your bitcoin into pounds or some other currency at some point.
+One of the challenges is to be an effective unit of economic transaction without the regulatory infrastructure like know your customer.
+As long as we have nation states we certainly will not see all transactions on blockchain.
+Regulators will have a way to regulate these transactions since at some point you are going to have to transfer your bitcoin into dollars or some other currency at some point.

 Goldberg: I have had a challenge to find a [high-potential] Dapp.
 (Dapp is short for decentralized app)

-Note: Update: Cannon reached out to clarify a few things from the interview, which we’ve sprinkled some updates throughout.